ebpro/maven-archetypes/README.md

 This project generates a complete Java+Maven project ready for Continuous Integration (CI).
 It is ready for GitFlow, SonarQube (tests, code coverage, ...).
 It can produce signed artifacts, fat jars, slim runtime with jLink, native executables with GraalVM and container images.
 The build itself can also be done in a container.

 ### Configuration (Once)

 The configuration is done with environment variables.
-For GitHub : GITHUBORG (GitHub account or organisation), GITHUBACTOR, GITHUBTOKEN, GITHUBORG (org or account) and optionally for SonarQube SONAR_URL and SONAR_TOKEN (To install SonarQube see https://github.com/ebpro/sonarqube)
+For GitHub : GITHUBORG (GitHub account or organisation), GITHUBACTOR, GITHUBTOKEN, GITHUBORG (org or account) and optionally for SonarQube SONAR_URL and SONAR_TOKEN (Needs an instance of [SonarQube](https://github.com/ebpro/sonarqube))

-For GitHub the CLI is needed (https://cli.github.com/).
+For GitHub the [CLI](https://cli.github.com/) is needed.

 Those variables have to be stored on the CI server (see [GitHub Encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets)).
 The script below transforms the local variables in GitHub secrets.